Best Paint For Outdoor Wood Crafts

 Got a small scale wood craft in the making?
 We recommend Plaid Outdoor which is a great choice for its durability and weather resistance.
 It’s also non toxic, water based and comes in a variety of nice colors.
 And yes, it is the close cousin of the little multipurpose paints I use for my home crafts.

-You can dispense however much you need into a palette and in addition to creating a good base coat on wood you can also have fun with other applications like sponging, stenciling, or other techniques, like creating a distressed look which is very popular today with rustic wood crafts.
+You can dispense however much you need into a palette and in addition to creating a good base coat on wood you can also have fun with other applications like sponging, stenciling, or creating a rustic distressed look.

 Americana Decor Outdoor Exterior